Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 The Bezel is a Case Part, Not a Watch Part

 If your bezel is missing, there are only a few options, and none of them are very good!.
 Finding a bezel to fit a particular case is a long-shot... a real needle in a haystack!
-A case-specialist or skilled goldsmith may be able to find or fabricate a new bezel to fit your watch case, but that can be quite expensive, especially if the case is gold or silver.
+A case-specialist or skilled goldsmith may be able to find or fabricate a new bezel to fit your watch case, but that can be quite expensive, especially if the case is gold.
 Another possiblity might be to replace the case entirely with an old-stock case of the same size... but that significantly changes the watch.
 If your goal is restoration of a family heirloom watch, then case replacement may not be an acceptable option for you.

 Unfortunately, without a properly fitting bezel, it is not possible to install a new crystal to protect the hands and dial of the watch.